 - A16.
-In both cases, input tax incurred on any purchase or acquisition of goods and services for the purpose of making such supply under Regulation 42 or the Relief Order is claimable by offsetting against the output tax and Section 39 of the Act is applicable.
+In both cases, input tax incurred on any purchase or acquisition of goods and services for the purpose of making such supply under Regulation 42 or the Relief Order is claimable by offsetting against the output tax and Section 39 of the GSTA is applicable.
 The value of taxable acquisitions and the amount of input tax claimable must be declared in Item 6(a) and 6(b) of GST-03 return.
-You must also indicate the value of your supplies in the relevant fields of GST-03: - (a) the value of supply of land for general purpose in relation to Regulation 42 of GSTR 2014 in item 12 of GST-03 return. - (b) the value of supply of land relief under the Relief Order in item 13 of GST-03 return.
+You must also indicate the value of your supplies in the relevant fields of GST-03: - (a) the value of supply of land for general purpose in relation to Regulation42 of the GSTR in item 12 of GST-03 return. - (b) the value of supply of land relief under the Relief Order in Item 13 of GST-03 return.